WayToTheTop/Predicting-auction-prices-Case-study/README.md

 Evaluation
 ======================
-The evaluation of your model is based on Root Mean Squared Log Error.
+The evaluation of the model was based on Root Mean Squared Log Error.
 Which is computed as follows:

 ![Root Mean Squared Logarithmic Error](images/rmsle.png)